PACEHackWeek/proj_2024_PACEToolkit/README.md

 # PACEToolkit - hackweek 2024

+Note, all the earthaccess code will work fine on your laptop if you already have Python installed.
+We can edit `environment.yml` as we add needed modules.
 To clone this into the JupyterHub.
 Open a terminal (big button on the Launcher).

 ```
 cd ~